Filed Date: April 28, 1961

 Clearinghouse coding complete

-On April 28, 1961, the U.S Attorney General charged the State of Louisiana and Cecil Manning, the Registrar of Voters for East Carroll Parish, with having engaged in acts preventing people from voting on the basis of race.
-The action was filed in the Western District of Louisiana, and was assigned to Chief Judge Ben C. Dawkins, Jr. The Attorney General sought injunctive relief, seeking to end the systemic voter registration denial for persons of color.
+On April 28, 1961, the U.S Attorney General sued the State of Louisiana and the Registrar of Voters for East Carroll Parish for creating policies that prevented Black people from exercising the right to register to vote.
+This action was filed in the U.S. District Court for the Western District of Louisiana, and was assigned to Chief Judge Ben C. Dawkins, Jr. The Attorney General sought injunctive relief to end the systemic voter registration denial for persons of color.

-At the end of the 1960 voter registration period, no persons of color had registered to vote in the Parish since 1922.
+As alleged in the complaint, by the end of the 1960, no persons of color had registered to vote in East Carroll Parish since 1922.
 Louisiana law required individuals to establish their identities to the "satisfaction of the registrar."
-Manning used this requirement to discriminate on the basis of race, permitting only people he "knew" to register.
-This standard exclusively favored white individuals as only they could meet Manning's threshold.
-Eighteen persons of color had attempted to register to vote, and were turned away for not having two white individuals who could "identify them."
+The Registrar used this requirement to discriminate on the basis of race, permitting only people he "knew" to register, a requirement that favored white people.
+Eighteen persons of color attempted to register to vote, and were turned away for not having two white individuals who could "identify them."

 Summary Authors